 There are so many native plants that look gorgeous and pair nicely with Pawpaw trees.
 Some favorites include:

 Congratulations!
 You’re ready to get planting a few native Pawpaw trees.
 With its ever-changing beauty, delicious fruit, and Zebra Swallowtail nursery abilities, this tree helps turn your garden into a fruit-filled oasis.
 Gardening doesn’t have to be overwhelming.
 Planting native is much less work than lawns or non-native gardening.
 May Pawpaw trees become cherished and tasty additions to your outdoor space.
+Head over to our plant profile on Highbush Blueberries or Hackberries if you’re looking to plant a fruit-salad-worthy native garden.
+Or, help the butterflies and plant more host plants.
 Happy planting!

 Sources